If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Purchase Swiffer sheets and cut them up into squares or strips of 3 x 3 inches each.
 Unscented Swiffer sheets are the best for this job.

 - The cut Swiffer sheets are then are placed on the tops of beehive frames.

 - Make sure to spread the cut Swiffer pads out onto all the beehive boxes you have.

 How it Works

 Bees pull at the Swiffer sheets in an attempt to remove them from the hive, which causes them to fluff up.
 As small hive beetles go through the sheet, they get trapped, but the bees are too big to get trapped.
 Being trapped in the Swiffer sheets prevents the small hive beetle adult females from laying eggs.
 The trapped beetles also eventually die in the Swiffer sheets.
 Replace the Swiffer sheets that are full of trapped small hive beetles.
-To prevent bees getting caught, use a screen that allows beetles to enter the sheet but keeps out bees.
+To prevent bees getting caught, use a screen mesh that allows beetles to enter the sheet but keeps out bees.